Should Walls, Trims, & Cabinets Be The Same White Paint Color?

 HOW DO I FIND THE WHITE THAT MATCHES MY EXISTING TRIM OR CABINETS?

 Take off a piece of your trim and take it to several paint stores to have them professionally color-match it.
+NO eyeball matches – go to a store that uses a machine.
+If they want to tweak things from there, great, but starting with a machine-made match is best.
 Go with the brand that gets it the closest.
-Remember, there can be a shift in how a white looks based on the SHEEN (as trim is often satin or semi-gloss and walls are often matte/eggshell).
+Remember, there can be a shift in how a white looks based on the paint finish (trim is usually satin or semi-gloss, and walls are usually matte/eggshell).

-WHAT COLOR SHOULD THE TRIM BE IF THE WALLS ARE WHITE?
+WHAT COLOR SHOULD THE TRIM BE IF MY WALLS ARE WHITE?

 If your walls are white, the trim should be the SAME white in a different sheen.
-While it can be trendy to paint your trim a non-white, like greige, taupe, or gray, it’s a trend.
+While it can be trendy to paint your trim a non-white, like greige, taupe, or gray, be careful as it won’t be in style forever.
 It will have a longer life in OLDER homes, but for a more modern home, it will eventually be dated.

 READ MORE